snalahi/Database-Management-Essentials/README.md

 #### SQL was designed as a complete data language covering database definition, manipulation, and control.
 There are three main statement types in SQL: Definition, Manipulation and Control.

+PK => Primary Key, FK => Foreign Key, PK-FK is the common join operator.

+HAVING is the condition clause applied to GROUP BY clause.
+ORDER BY is obviously the very last clause applied to SQL query.

+#### Row conditions are specified in the WHERE clause.
+Group conditions are specified in the having clause.
+In opposite cases, the system (SQL Compiler) prints out an error.

+##### GROUP BY is a clause that is used to summarize by columns.
+Typically, grouping is used to apply some sort of aggregate function for each group.

+Cardinality: The cardinality of a join between two tables is the numerical relationship between rows of one table and rows in the other.
+Common cardinalities include one-to-one, one-to-many, and many-to-many.